rafaelrcamargo/xd-details-explorer/README.md

 This plugin allows you to export the project assets of your project to a JSON file.

+> This is a example repository for Adobe XD plugin development.

 # ⚙️ Commands

 | Command | Usage                                     |